 Note from Paula: In my last post — Part 1 – I described how Will and I searched for a rental houe.
 In today’s post, I’ll spill the details of how we put the deal together.

-To say that the house is a “fixer upper” is being too polite.
+To say that the house we found is a “fixer upper” is being too polite.
 The house is – well, it’s safe for human habitation.
 That’s a good starting point.

 Haha.
 If only.